mensah-j/portfolio/posts/the-homotopy-extension-property/post.md

 length: "~2500 words"
 ---

-In this post, we discuss equivalent characterizations of the homotopy extension property of a topological pair $(X, A)$, which states that a homotopy<!--more--> on a subspace $A$ can be extended to the entire space given prescribed "initial data" on $X$.
-In the preliminary chapter of Hatcher's _Algebraic Topology_, a brief discussion of the property is had, and a characterization is given for pairs where $A$ is closed in terms of the existence of a certain retract.
+In this post, we discuss equivalent characterizations of the homotopy extension property of a topological pair $(X, A)$, which states that a homotopy<!--more--> between two maps from $A$ to any target space $Y$ can be extended to the entire space given prescribed "initial data" on $X$.
+In the preliminary chapter of Hatcher's _Algebraic Topology_, an equivalent characterization is given for pairs where $A$ is closed in terms of the existence of a certain retract.
 In the appendix, a more general proof of this characterization due to Strøm is given which removes this restriction on the pair.

-We provide a similar proof of this characterization and specifically investigate the nonclosed case, determining an additional necessary condition on the pair for the homotopy extension property to hold.
-To begin, we give the definition of the property.
+We provide a similar proof of this characterization and specifically investigate the case where $A$ is not necessarily closed, determining an additional necessary condition on the pair for the homotopy extension property to hold.
+To begin, we recall the definition of the property.

 <div class="border border-black pt-4 pl-4 pr-4 pb-4 mb-8">